 I’m standing on the cusp of a new chapter of my life.
 In this chapter I want to begin creating a body of meaningful work that will evolve throughout my lifetime, rather than thinking in terms of ‘a business’ or ‘career’ or ‘being an entrepreneur’.

 I’m not referring to having a big vision, necessarily.
-What I mean is being completely honest about how you want to feel day-to-day and understanding what’s important to you, then shaping your work around those elements.
+What I mean is being completely honest about how I want to feel day-to-day and understanding what’s important to me, then shaping my work around those elements.

 I spent February in Australia and whilst I was there, different thoughts about what’s important to me continually bubbled to the surface and I’d hastily scribble them in my journal or capture them on the backs of envelopes or in the margins or white spaces of magazines, it that’s all I had to hand.

 As a result, what follows are 12 simple guidelines I want to live by as much as I can.
 I’m not claiming they’re original and I believe we all need different things, but I still hope a few resonate with you.

 1. Make Sleep A Priority